Olivia5k/zsh-filedb/README.markdown

 ![An image says, um, like... a lot of words!](http://ompldr.org/vY2htcQ)

 * Filename agnostic file database: Just saying *nginx* is enough!
+You don't need to care whether it is */etc/nginx/nginx.conf* or */etc/nginx/conf.d/nginx.conf*.
+The script will find out for you!
 * Automatic sudo if insufficient permissions.
-* Awareness of global and local configuration files (/etc/my.cnf vs ~/.my.cnf)
+* Awareness of global and local configuration files (*/etc/my.cnf* vs *~/.my.cnf*).
 * Blissful tab completion!

-## Description

-zsh-filedb is a small set of utilities designed to give the user speedier access to configuration files and logs!

-### Configs
-Instead of wondering whether the main apache config file is /etc/apache2/apache2.conf or /etc/httpd/httpd.conf or /etc/apache/conf.d/apache.conf you can just type **c apache** and filedb will find the right one for you.
-Of course, you can just type **c ap\<tab\>** since zsh will complete it for you (unless you don't have apache installed, in which case you won't be bothered with it).
-Oh, and you don't need to prefix anything with sudo, the script will do that for you should you not have the necessary permissions.

-The script distinguishes two form of configurations:
- * Global configurations:
-   System wide configuration files.
-Almost all of them found in /etc
- * Local configurations:
-   User files, found somewhere in the depths of $HOME.

-### Logs
-The same thing, really, except there is currently only support for global logs (the ones in /var/log/).
+The completion only lists configs actually present on your system.
+* Easy contributing!
+See the **PLZ HELP!** section further down for great justice!

 ## Usage